One year (full-time)

 Mountview is recognised as one of the best places in the world to train for a career in musical theatre.

 There are only 32 places available each year.
-With over 36 hours of contact teaching time each week and taking place with a maximum of 16 students per class this postgraduate acting course delivers focused, culturally engaged, practical performer training.
+With over 30 hours of direct teaching time each week and taking place with a maximum of 16 students per class, this postgraduate acting course delivers focused, culturally engaged, practical performer training.

 Over the first two terms, you will undertake rigorous skills training split equally between the three essential musical theatre skills: acting, singing and dance, including one-to-one singing lessons.
 In each term skills work is then put into practice in performance projects including a non-musical modern text, classic and contemporary book musicals and original devised work.